Simber1/brave-dark-chromium/README.md

-# Old Brave Dark Theme
+# Old Brave OLED Black Theme

-Brave's old dark theme, ported to Chrome and Chromium-based browsers.
+Brave's old OLED Black theme, ported to Chrome and Chromium-based browsers.

-I prefer Brave's old dark theme (before version 1.19) to Brave's current dark theme and Chrome's official dark themes, so I made a standalone theme file based on Brave's old dark theme.
+I prefer Brave's OLED Black theme (before version 1.19) to Brave's current dark theme and Chrome's official dark themes, so I made a standalone theme file based on Brave's OLED Black theme.

 This theme uses the exact same colors as Brave did out of the box, complete with a dark address bar.
 I've recreated the new tab page background with a 1440p